ippontech/blog-usa/posts/innovative-snowflake-features-architecture.md

 ---
 # Snowflake Editions
-Snowflake offers a variety of editions which offer differing levels of service.
+Snowflake offers a variety of editions which offer differing levels of service and features.
 These include:
 * Standard
 * Premier
 * Enterprise